’90 Day Fiance’ Preview: Azan Admits He’s Using Nicole, And David And Annie Move Into A Storage Facility

 Just when you think things can’t get any worse for the couples on the hit TLC show, 90 Day Fiance, they prove that there’s no such thing as “rock bottom.”

-First up is David and Annie, the Kentucky-based couple that most fans of the show take pity on.
+First up are David and Annie, the Kentucky-based couple that most fans of the show take pity on.
 According to Hollywood Life, the couple is now looking to move into a storage facility, where they can live for free if David gets a job there.

 Fans of the show already know that the beleaguered 90 Day Fiance couple is currently living in a firehouse given to them by David’s ex-business partner, Chris.
 While, initially, David and Annie were permitted to live there for free, they got told that they could no longer live there unless they paid $1,000 a month in rent.